Compliance Alert: 2026 State Minimum Wage Updates

 Salaried employee review: While minimum wage is most commonly discussed in the context of hourly workers, salaried employees classified as non-exempt must also receive at least the equivalent of the applicable minimum wage for all hours worked.
 Employers should review compensation for any non-exempt salaried workers to confirm compliance.

 Multi-state operations: Employers with operations or remote workers in multiple states face particular complexity.
-The applicable rate is generally determined by the location where the employee performs the work, not the location of the employer's headquarters.
-Remote employees working from home in a jurisdiction with a higher minimum wage must be paid at that jurisdiction's rate.
+The applicable rate is determined by the location where the employee performs the work, not the location of the employer's headquarters.
+Remote employees working from home in a jurisdiction with a higher minimum wage may need to be paid at that jurisdiction's rate.
+Employers should verify both minimum wage rates and any applicable local ordinances in each jurisdiction.

 Tipped Employee Considerations

-Several states have modified their tipped minimum wage rates or tip credit rules for 2026.
-Employers relying on a tip credit must confirm that the credit amount and the cash wage paid to tipped employees remain compliant under the current rules in each applicable jurisdiction.
-Some states do not allow a tip credit at all, requiring employers to pay the full minimum wage before tips.
+Several states may have modified their tipped minimum wage rates or tip credit rules for 2026.
+Employers relying on a tip credit should confirm that the credit amount and the cash wage paid to tipped employees remain compliant under the current rules in each applicable jurisdiction.
+Requirements vary by state, and some states do not allow a tip credit at all, requiring employers to pay the full minimum wage before tips.

 Avoiding Common Pitfalls